11A51012/11A51012/README.md

-- How to reach me: email: artemzamtreuli@gmail.com; vkontakte:https://vk.com/11a51012; telegram:@llA51012
-- Pronouns: He
-- Facts about me:
-- 1.i'm from Russia
-- 2.i know English good enough to read, but not enough to freely speak
-- 3.i have almost no social skills

 <!---
 11A51012/11A51012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.